mfrachet/acodingdance/src/posts/the-n-props-syndrome/index.md

 ### Prop `animate` is hardcoded, can we customize it?

-The real problem that the consumer is facing is that with the older API, animations had to be part of the library's codebase - this is a **maintainer** problem.
+The real problem the consumer is facing is that with the older API, animations had to be part of the library's codebase - **this is a maintainer problem**.

 If the consumer wants to add a new animation, they have to clone the project, create a new animation, open a pull request, wait for maintainers validations, wait for a new version to get released and then be able to use the new animation.
 This is cumbersome.